eloral-wxx/PreVAD-Instruct27k/README.md

 - evaluation videos for `UCF-Crime`, `XD-Violence`, and `MSAD`
 - required pretrained model weights from Hugging Face or upstream project repositories

-### Important

-Some scripts still assume local dataset or cache layouts.
-Before public release or cross-machine usage, check and adapt:

-- local cache paths such as `huggingface_hub`
-- task-specific checkpoint paths in inference scripts

 ### Public dataset sources